-The SENCO reports to a governor responsible for SEN termly (Mr H Firth) and to the whole Governors annually.
-She will inform them about the progress of children with SEND; this report does not refer to individual children and confidentiality is maintained at all times
+- The SENCO's report is published termly within the Headteacher's report. - She will inform the governors about the progress of children with SEND; this report does not refer to individual children and confidentiality is maintained at all times. - The SEND governor is Mr Howard Firth.